 50th Anniversary Timeline

 PNR RailWorks observed our 50th anniversary in 2011.
-Festivities are planned throughout the year to celebrate the company's founding and its rich heritage and tradition established over the past 50 years.
+Festivities throughout the year celebrated the company's founding and its rich heritage and tradition established over 50 years.
 Here are some key milestones in our history, starting in 1961 when the company was founded by George Braun in Abbotsford, British Columbia.

 George Braun, Sr., establishes the railway construction firm in September as a sole proprietorship.
 George received a $5,000 advance from his first customer, Vancouver Rolling Mills (later known as Western Canada Steel), to buy a truck and start his business.